-Use Ipr to print files.
-If no options are passed to Ipr, files are sent to the system-default printer, or to the printer specified by your PRINTER environment variable (see below).
-Typical usage is lpr file_to_be_printed hyper% lpr -Psimplex file cd and pwd
+Although many of the applications that you will be using in the computer lab will have their own printing facilities which will be of the type that is likely familiar to you, is also possible to print files from the command line with the Ipr command.
+If no options are passed to Ipr, files are sent to the system-default printer, or to the printer specified by your PRINTER environment variable, if it is set.
+Typical usage is